 Education has a transformative impact on individuals, communities and entire economies.
 Education is central to the empowerment of women and girls, and provides the key foundation for a productive life.

+The Australian Government's Partnerships for Recovery: Australia’s COVID-19 Development Response outlines Australia’s approach to tackling COVID-19 in our region, pivoting our development program with an emphasis on supporting women, girls and the most vulnerable.
 Australia has signed on to the Statement of Action to Accelerate Marginalised Girls' Education Outcomes and Gender Equality, reaffirming our commitment to advocate for policies and investments that empower girls in the Indo-Pacific region and globally.

 Reducing potential dropouts and ensuring girls return to good quality school is a core priority.
 In coordination with partner governments, education programs in Asia and the Pacific are focusing on equity and inclusion in transitions to distance, blended and online learning models.
 Please find below some examples of gender-focused programs and resources:

 - The Technical Assistance for Education System Strengthening Program, Indonesia — Gender and Disability Inclusion Plan

 - Partner-led medium term review of Empowerment through Education Phase 3 Afghanistan

 - Innovation for Indonesia's School Children (INOVASI) Program – Gender Equality and Social Inclusion Strategy (2018), Indonesia